 Bemidji developed a birding hotspot list and a birding checklist.
 Public bird feeding stations are active and accessible at several locations and interpretive signs highlight both Purple Martin conservation and shoreline restoration efforts.
 Youth and families can enjoy live raptor presentations by the Headwaters Science Center dozens of times per year.
 Christmas Bird Counts and Lake Bemidji water quality monitoring attracts citizen scientists.

-Bird City Minnesota is modeled after successful programs in Wisconsin and Pennsylvania.
-Program requirements focus on improving and protecting habitat, reducing threats and engaging the public in outdoor activities.
-Last week, funding to further develop the Bird City program was approved through the Legislative-Citizen Commission on Minnesota Resources (LCCMR).
+Bird City Minnesota program requirements focus on improving and protecting habitat, reducing threats and engaging the public in outdoor activities.
+Recently, funding to further develop the Bird City program was approved through the Legislative-Citizen Commission on Minnesota Resources (LCCMR).

 Over the coming months, Audubon Minnesota will work with the cities of St. Paul, Hastings and Bemidji to assess the results of the initial pilot program and begin taking Bird City Minnesota applications from interested communities throughout the state.